+For NOTL Hydro primary nominal voltages of 15,935/27,600 V and 2,400/4,160 V, the voltage range limits should be +/- 6% of the nominal voltage.

-Where voltages lie outside the indicated limits for Normal Operating Conditions but within the indicated limits for Extreme Operating Conditions, improvement or corrective action should be taken on a planned and programmed basis, but not necessarily on an emergency basis.
-Where voltages lie outside the indicated limits for Extreme Operating Conditions, improvement or corrective action should be taken on an emergency basis.
-The urgency for such action will depend on factors such as the location and nature of load or circuit involved, as well as the extent to which limits are exceeded with respect to voltage levels and duration, etc.
+Where voltages lie outside the indicated limits for Normal Operating Range but within the indicated limits for Extreme Operating Range, improvement or corrective action should be taken on a planned and programmed basis, but not necessarily on an emergency basis.
+Where voltages lie outside the indicated limits for Extreme Operating Conditions, improvement or corrective action should be taken as required basis, assessed on an individual basis.
+The urgency for such action will depend on factors such as the location and nature of energy exchange or circuit involved, as well as the extent to which limits are exceeded with respect to voltage levels and duration, etc.

 NOTL Hydro shall practice reasonable diligence in maintaining voltage levels but is not responsible for variations in voltage from external forces such as operating contingencies, exceptionally high loads and low voltage supply from the Transmitter.
 NOTL Hydro shall not be liable for any delay or failure in the performance of any of its obligations under this Conditions of Supply due to any events or causes beyond the reasonable control of NOTL Hydro as outlined in section 1.11 – Force Majeure.